Last Updated on June 24, 2022 by Luke Feldbrugge

 What Is a Good Credit Score to Refinance a Mortgage?

 Many people choose to refinance their homes to take advantage of lower interest rates and hopefully secure lower monthly payments.
-Right now, interest rates are lower than they’ve been in years.
 Because refinancing ultimately means getting a new mortgage, you’ll need to complete many of the same steps you did when getting your first mortgage.
 However, the requirements for credit to refinance is a bit different.
 Here are the generally accepted minimum credit scores needed to refinance a mortgage:

 - FHA Loan: 620 or higher